cssprad1/rapids_rf_lake_depth/README.md

 # We are currently having some issues with our xcat images on the GPU cluster and user anaconda installs.
 For your own sanity run:
 gpulogin1 $ chmod -R 0700 ~/.conda/envs/myRapid
 ```
+Following these steps, once logged onto you JupyterHub, you should see the new kernel.